 The association is the world’s oldest, largest and most diverse organization of public health professionals.
 Through this three-year grant, the association’s Center for School, Health and Education is helping nine school-based health clinics link the education and public health communities to reduce the impact of social conditions that lead to poor health and academic outcomes in at-risk students.

 The association promotes education, policies and activities that mitigate current and future losses, costs and human suffering caused by flooding, and protects the natural and beneficial functions of floodplains without causing adverse impacts.
-This funding enables an association staff member to participate on a task force convened by the White House Council on Environmental Quality to develop recommendations on national climate resilience and preparedness.
+A grant enables an association staff member to assist the White House Council on Environmental Quality with the implementation of recommendations developed by a special task force to advance national climate resilience and preparedness.

 The nonpartisan investigative news organization works to enhance democracy by revealing abuses of power, corruption and betrayal of trust by powerful public and private institutions.
 A two-year grant supports the center’s high-impact reporting on environmental and health issues and their implications for vulnerable communities.